Marie Antoinette Diamond Earrings: Description

 The earliest attested version of the earrings was purchased by Marjorie Merriweather Post from Pierre C. Cartier in 1928.
 At this point, they comprised a pair of pear-shaped diamond drops—20.34 and 14.25 carats in weight respectively—sourced from either India or Brazil.
 The diamonds were installed in silver settings with gold links.
 The links were decorated with smaller mine cut diamonds embedded in scrollwork.
 Post later commissioned Cartier to replace the tops of the earrings with triangular diamonds mounted in platinum links.
-The original form of the earrings' tops, if any, has been lost.
-Both of the stones are relatively rare colourless high-clarity type IIa diamonds.
+As such, the original tops of the earrings have been lost.
+The primary stones of both earrings are relatively rare colourless high-clarity type IIa diamonds.

 In 1959, Post commissioned Harry Winston, Inc. to replace the remaining silver and gold settings with platinum replicas, studded with additional smaller diamonds and metal links.
 The central diamond drops were made detachable from the replica settings to allow them to be placed into one of Ms Post's necklaces, flanking a smaller 13.95 carat triangular diamond.
 Upon the sale of the earrings to the Smithsonian Institution, the additional diamonds and links were removed, though the new platinum settings and the Cartier tops remain.
 The original silver-and-gold settings remain intact, though not on display with their replacements.